feathersui/feathersui-starling/documentation/help/markdown/migration-guide-3.0.md

 `Scale9ImageStateValueSelector`					| Create a [`feathers.skins.ImageSkin`](../api-reference/feathers/skins/ImageSkin.html) and call `setTextureForState()` to use multiple textures.
 `SmartDisplayObjectStateValueSelector`			| Create a [`feathers.skins.ImageSkin`](../api-reference/feathers/skins/ImageSkin.html) and call `setTextureForState()` to use multiple textures.
 `StandardIcons.listDrillDownAccessoryTexture`	| Add [`DefaultListItemRenderer.ALTERNATE_STYLE_NAME_DRILL_DOWN`](../api-reference/feathers/controls/renderers/DefaultListItemRenderer.html#ALTERNATE_STYLE_NAME_DRILL_DOWN) to the item renderer's `styleNameList`.
+`TextBlockTextRenderer.snapToPixels`			| Pixel snapping is enabled by default, and it should not be disabled or it will make the text blurry.
+`TextFieldTextRenderer.snapToPixels`			| Pixel snapping is enabled by default, and it should not be disabled or it will make the text blurry.
 `TiledImage`									| Create a `starling.display.Image` and set the `tileGrid` property.